Licensing requirements for charter boats and fishing guides

 An Angler Permit specifies the maximum number of persons that may fish from the charter boat per trip.
 Only a person who holds a salmon charter license may hold an angler permit.

-Non-Salmon Charter license is required if you accept a fee to take a person fishing for shellfish and fish other than salmon or albacore tuna in Marine Areas 1 through 13 (including 2-1 Willapa Bay, 2-2 Grays Harbor, 8-1 and 8-2), Lake Washington, or the Columbia River downstream of the Longview Bridge.
+Non-Salmon Charter (PDF) license is required if you accept a fee to take a person fishing for shellfish and fish other than salmon or albacore tuna in Marine Areas 1 through 13 (including 2-1 Willapa Bay, 2-2 Grays Harbor, 8-1 and 8-2), Lake Washington, or the Columbia River downstream of the Longview Bridge.

 Vessel designation required: YES